tetraprism95/MarvelLibrary/README.md

 **https://developer.marvel.com/**

-## Maybe Need Postman?
+## Need Postman?
 API Development Environment

 If you're beginner and are wondering what Postman is, it is an interactive user-friendly GUI MAKING requests and READING responses with HTTP APIs